codingwatching/LEANN/benchmarks/enron_emails/README.md

 - Stage 4 (Index Comparison):
   - Reports .index-only sizes for compact vs non-compact.
-  - Measures timings on 100 queries by default: non-compact (no recompute) vs compact (with recompute).
+  - Measures timings on queries by default: non-compact (no recompute) vs compact (with recompute).
+  - Stores retrieval results for Stage 5 generation evaluation.
   - Fails fast if compact recompute cannot run.
   - If `--complexity` is not provided, the script tries to use the best complexity from Stage 3:
     - First from the current run (when running `--stage all`), otherwise
     - From `enron_stage3_results.json` saved next to the index during the last Stage 3 run.
     - If neither exists, Stage 4 will error and ask you to run Stage 3 or pass `--complexity`.

+- Stage 5 (Generation Evaluation):
+  - Uses Qwen3-8B thinking model for RAG generation on retrieved documents from Stage 4.
+  - Supports HuggingFace (`hf`) and vLLM (`vllm`) backends.
+  - Measures generation timing separately from search timing.
+  - Requires Stage 4 results (no additional searching performed).

 ## Example Results

-These are sample results obtained on a subset of Enron data using all-mpnet-base-v2.
+These are sample results obtained on Enron data using all-mpnet-base-v2 and Qwen3-8B.

 - Stage 3 (Binary Search):
   - Minimal complexity achieving 90% Recall@3: 88